United States Rangers in the War of 1812: Engagement at Longwoods

 There were two American raiding groups that took part during this engagement of Longwoods in Canada on March 4, 1814.
 The first raiding group consisted of Michigan rangers led by Captain William Gill and Michigan Militia Dragoons led by Captain Lee.
 The Michigan militia/rangers on horses foraged and gathered intelligence.
-They stripped farms they passed full of livestock, grain, and anything else that came of use.
-The raiders received intelligence that a Canadian militia was heading to find them.
+They looted farms they passed for livestock, grain, and anything else that came of use.
+The raiders received intelligence that a Canadian Militia force was heading to find them.
 The Michigan mounted raiders quickly withdrew and rendezvoused with the second American raiding group consisting of American Army commander Andrew Holmes with his horse mounted regulars.
 Together, the Americans withdrew further, and set up an entrenched breastwork position.
-The combined British, Canadian, and Native American force went to attack the American entrenched position.
-The American Rangers, Militia, and Regulars were covered and hidden behind their breastwork while opening heavy accurate fire on the British-allied force who had very little cover.
-After inflicting substantial casualties on the British, Indian, and Canadians.
-The American mounted raiders withdrew quietly at night back to American lines.
-The British-allied force lost 14 killed, 51 wounded, 1 captured, and 1 missing.
-The American raiding force including their Rangers lost only 4 killed and 3 wounded.
+The Canadian militia, together with a number of British-allied Native Americans, went to attack the American entrenched position.
+The American Rangers, Militia, and Regulars were covered and hidden behind their breastwork while opening heavy accurate fire on the enemy force who had very little cover.
+After inflicting substantial casualties on the enemy, the American mounted raiders withdrew quietly at night back to American lines.
+The Canadians and Native Americans lost 14 killed, 51 wounded, 1 captured, and 1 missing.
+The American raiding force including their Rangers lost 4 killed and 3 wounded.